adamyg/busybox-w32-shim/README.md

 BusyBox for Windows, application shims, providing an alternative installation method to _busybox --install_.

-Providing an installation with a smaller storage foot print and/or for environments where links can not be created or are suitable.
+Providing an installation for environments where links can not be created or are suitable.

 Simply unzip the application shims into a target directory along-side a current busybox for windows binary.

-Example Installation:
+## Example Installation:

  * Download _package-x86.zip_ or _package-x64.zip_, dependent on your requirements.